romland/smoozoo/README.md

 ## TODO
     - the minimap viewport border goes below the minimap edge

+    - add a method to smoothly pan/scale from current point to another

     - When I deep-link to a position, I end up ignoring what is allowed to be maximum zoomed-out.
 I will want to still do that calculation even if we are not using it initially (basically, I cannot zoom out as far as I want)